 Currently, in counties without a charter form of government the collector collects a seven percent fee for the collection of delinquent taxes.
 In counties with a charter form of government and St. Louis City, the collector collects a two percent fee for the collection of such taxes.
-Under these sections, in counties adopting a charter form of government after January 1, 2008, the collector shall collect a seven percent fee for the collection of delinquent taxes, while the collector in counties adopting a charter form of government before January 1, 2008, shall collect a two percent fee.
+Under these sections, in counties adopting a charter form of government after January 1, 2008, the collector shall collect a seven percent fee for the collector in counties adopting a charter form of government taxes, while the collector in counties adopting a charter form of government before January 1, 2008, shall collect a two percent fee.
 The provisions contained in a county's charter authorizing the collection of a fee for the collection of back taxes which conflict with state law will control.